-1. For the master console and Windows hosts:

-- a.
-Generate a SSH key pair using the PuTTY key generator. - b.
+- 1. For the master console and Windows hosts: - a.
+Generate an SSH key pair using the PuTTY key generator. - b.
 Store the SSH clients public key on the cluster (using a browser pointing to the SAN Volume Controller Console). - c.
-Configure the PuTTY session for the command-line interface - 2.
+Configure the PuTTY session for the CLI. - 2.
 For other types of hosts: - a.
-Follow the instructions specific to the SSH client to generate an SSH key pair. - b.
-Store the SSH clients public key on the cluster (using a browser pointing to the SAN Volume Controller Console or the Command Line Interface from an already established host). - c.
-Follow the instructions specific to the SSH client to establish an SSH connection to the SAN Volume Controller cluster. - 3.
-For other types of hosts, follow the instructions specific to the SSH client.
+Follow the instructions specific to the SSH client to generate an SSH key pair. - Store the SSH clients public key on the cluster (using a browser pointing to the SAN Volume Controller Console or the CLI from an already established host). - c.
+Follow the instructions that are specific to the SSH client to establish an SSH connection to the SAN Volume Controller cluster.